AlisonMeii/Liuwan_Androidproject/README.md

 - Full-featured

 ## 1.3 Theme Colours
 &emsp;&emsp;We used the following colour palette to design the overall UI interface.
-We designed different theme colours according to the characteristics of different seasons as follows, for example, in spring we chose the vibrant green :sunny: , in summer we chose the delicious watermelon as the theme colour :yum: , in autumn we chose the gloomy brownish-yellow :maple_leaf: , and in winter we chose the snow-white and dark blue :snowflake: .
+We designed different theme colours according to the characteristics of different seasons as follows, for example, in spring we chose the vibrant green :leaves: , in summer we chose the delicious watermelon as the theme colour :yum: , in autumn we chose the gloomy brownish-yellow :maple_leaf: , and in winter we chose the snow-white and dark blue :snowflake: .
 <div align=center><img src="https://github.com/AlisonMeii/Liuwan_Androidproject/blob/main/Image/color.png?raw=true"/></div>

 ## 1.4 Logo & IP